Zreechxnn/vote-app/README.md

 ## Key Features

 - **Login with NIK KTP**: Users can log in using the Indonesian Citizen Identification Number (NIK) stored in the `warga.txt` file along with the password found in `password.txt`.
-- **Admin Authentication**: Admins can log into a control panel to add, remove, and update candidate information.
+- **Admin Authentication**: Admins can log into a control panel to add, remove, and update candidate information. (soon)
-- **Candidate Management**: Admins can upload candidate images and update data related to the candidates.
+- **Candidate Management**: Admins can upload candidate images and update data related to the candidates. (soon)
 - **Voting Process**: Users can vote for their preferred candidates.
 - **Data Storage**: Data is stored in text files like `warga.txt`, `admin.txt`, `nik.txt`, `password.txt`, and `calon.txt` to manage users, admins, and candidates.
 - **Election Results**: The application displays the election results immediately after voting.